 Emotional Challenges for Spousal Caregivers

-Feelings of guilt, exhaustion, or isolation are common, particularly when caregivers hesitate to ask for help.
-At the same time, many spouses report a strong sense of purpose and commitment that motivates them to continue providing care at home.
+At the same time, many spouses report a strong sense of purpose, commitment, and fulfillment that motivates them to continue providing care at home.
+Acknowledging both the difficult and rewarding aspects of caregiving is an important step toward creating a more sustainable caregiving experience.

 {Tip}